rackerlabs/docs-dedicated-networking/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Retrieve node information
 -------------------------

-Use the node operations to view, update, or remove a specified node.
+Use the node operations to view a specified node.

 ::